-Figure S. Global distribution of functional evenness.
+Figure S4.
+Global distribution of functional evenness.
 (A) Bivalve functional evenness is lowest in the tropical Indo-West Pacific, increasing towards either pole.
 (B) Bird functional evenness is lowest in the Amazon and tropical plains southeast of the Himalayas, increasing towards either pole.